 Overview of Pharmacodynamics

-Pharmacodynamics, sometimes described as what a drug does to the body, involves receptor binding (including receptor sensitivity), postreceptor effects, and chemical interactions.
-Pharmacodynamics, with pharmacokinetics (what the body does to a drug—see Pharmacokinetics), helps explain the relationship between the dose and response, ie, the drug's effects.
+Pharmacodynamics (sometimes described as what a drug does to the body) is the study of the biochemical, physiologic, and molecular effects of drugs on the body and involves receptor binding (including receptor sensitivity), postreceptor effects, and chemical interactions.
+Pharmacodynamics, with pharmacokinetics (what the body does to a drug, or the fate of a drug within the body [1-2]), helps explain the relationship between the dose and response, ie, the drug's effects.
 The pharmacologic response depends on the drug binding to its target.
 The concentration of the drug at the receptor site influences the drug’s effect.